 Mondo Duplantis, world record-holder, Olympic and world champion, two-time European champion • Chris Nilsen, world and Olympic silver medallist • Ernest John Obiena, world bronze medallist

 USA • Jamaica • Great Britain and Northern Ireland • Poland • Netherlands

-Women's shot put qualification:
+Women's shot put final: